openspim/openspim.github.io/µOpenSPIM.md

 2.  <strong>&nbsp;&nbsp;[Download](https://openspim.org/%C2%B5OpenSPIM)</strong>and unzip the µOpenSPIM folder into any directory and start the application using the *µOpenSPIM.exe* file.
 3. CLick the *START* button (top left).
 In the new window multiple µManager configuration files can be added, removed and selected.
 Click *Add .cfg file* to add and then select your working µManager configration file ending with .cfg.
 Then click the *Start* button.
 After loading the hardware µManager should now be ready for use.

+## Configuring multiple cameras in µManager (X-OpenSPIM)
+CLick here to find a step-by-step guide on how to cofigure two sister cameras in µManager.

+## Setting up an Arduino microcontroller in µManager
+Follow this link to get detailed description on how to configure and set up an Arduino UNO board for hardware controlled imaging with µOpenSPIM.</br>

 ## Getting familiar with µOpenSPIM's GUI.
 -   The GUI of µOpenSPIM can be arranged in many ways and then saved and restored if needed.</br>
 Here is a small video that demonstrats one possible way of how to arrange the GUI of µOpenSPIM.</br>